The-Ico2/WidgetEngine/README.md

 # WidgetEngine - C# Edition

-A powerful, modular widget framework for Windows with Wallpaper Engine compatibility and overlay support.
+A modular widget framework for Windows with Wallpaper Engine compatibility and overlay support.
 Converted from Python/Flask to C# ASP.NET Core.

 ## ⚠️ Development status / Disclaimer